genai-musings/chatting-with-ChatGPT/README.md

 The username and password for Docker Hub are stored as secrets this GitHub repository.

 **Note:** To set up the secrets in your GitHub repository, go to the repository page, navigate to the "Settings" tab, and then select "Secrets" from the left menu.
-Add a repository secret named DOCKERHUB_USERNAME with the Docker Hub username to be used, a repository secret named DOCKERHUB_PASSWORD with the Docker Hub password to be used and a repository secret named OPENAI_API_KEY with your OpenAI key.
+Add a repository secret named DOCKERHUB_USERNAME with the Docker Hub username to be used, a repository secret named DOCKERHUB_PASSWORD with the Docker Hub password to be used and a repository secret named OPENAI_API_KEY with your OpenAI API Key.

 ### Build